kalimawiki/blog-writing/content/posts/how-regulatory-updates-by-vietnam's-moh-influence-market-access-for-innovative-medicines-2025-12-01.md

 * KOL relationships: Early engagement with leading physicians and hospitals establishes your therapies in treatment guidelines and protocols
 * Brand recognition: Vietnamese patients and doctors develop strong brand loyalty—being first creates lasting advantages
-* Policy influence: Companies with established presence can participate in reimbursement discussions and formulary decisions
+* Policy influence: Companies with an established presence can participate in reimbursement discussions and formulary decisions

 The window: As Vietnam's market matures, competition will intensify.
 Early entrants establish positions that later arrivals struggle to displace.